brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 #### Fetching Manifests From Github

-You could define your Kubernetes `yaml` manifests directly in Spinnaker, like you did previously for `nginx`, and that works fine, but you lose the benefits of having these manifests versioned with your code, and potentially even making changes to these files in Github trigger a pipeline execution.
+You could define your Kubernetes `yaml` manifests directly in Spinnaker, as you did previously for `nginx`, and that works fine, but you lose the benefits of having these manifests versioned with your code, and potentially even making changes to these files in Github trigger a pipeline execution.

 For this sample service, you will make Spinnaker fetch the files directly from the Github repository you created previously.
 This repo has two manifest files: `service.yaml` and `deployment.yaml`, so you will create two stages in this pipeline you just configured, one to deploy the service, and another to create the Kubernetes `service`.

-Go ahead and create a new stage in this pipeline with the type `Deploy (Manifest)` and name `Apply Deployment`.
+Go ahead and create a new stage in this pipeline with the type `Deploy (Manifest)` and name it `Apply Deployment`.
 Select the `demo-account` and in the Manifest Configuration section select `artifact` instead of `text`.

-For the Manifest Artifact field you will choose `Define a new artifact` and then select the Github account you configured.
+For the Manifest Artifact field, you will choose `Define a new artifact` and then select the Github account you configured.
 For the Content URL, you will define the api URL that Spinnaker will use to fetch this file from Github, following this pattern:

 ```
 https://api.github.com/repos/<YOUR-USERNAME>/<YOUR-REPO>/contents/<FILE-PATH>